Muslim Institute Sixth Annual Ibn Rushd Lecture delivered by author Mohammed Hanif

 In the Muslim world, he is known largely for his defence of philosophy from theological attacks, particularly by scholastic theologian al-Ghazali (1058-1111).
 Today, all over the world, streets, statues and postage-stamps commemorate the life and works of one of the most important philosophers of all time.

-Join us for a stimulating lecture followed by a vibrant Q&A session and continue the discussion over a buffet supper.
+A stimulating lecture will be followed by a vibrant Q&A session, with discussion continuing over a buffet Turkish supper.